Grace McArthur: Collections

 The painting hung above the fireplace in the Botsford Inn for several decades before it sold in a private auction in the early 2000s.

-Though she is credited with hundreds of paintings, only one Grace McArthur painting is known to be on public display as of 2022.
+Though she is credited with hundreds of paintings, until recently, only one Grace McArthur painting is known to be on public display as of 2022.
 Created in 1959, the large oil painting titled Mount Pleasant Four Corners hangs prominently in the Chippewa River District Library in Mount Pleasant, Michigan.
+Another painting is hanging in the Doherty Hotel, at the top of the stairs of the lobby area, in Clare, Michigan.
+The painting is of the hotel and Clare, area downtown.
+Also, just recently, as of March of 2026, a donation of her painting, "Memories of my Childhood in Detroit" was donated to the MSU Gallery.
+It is now in residing in their permanent collection for the public to see when they show it.
+This painting depicts a typical day of downtown area that she remembers from the early 1900's.
+With wagons, horses, a Model-T Ford, small houses and business, people milling about and shopping in various stores.
+This painting is full of humor and life, as is most usually found in her paintings.
+The donation was made by her granddaughter who owned the painting for 64 years, as it was originally a gift to Grace's daughter, Doris Vivian, in 1960.

 Notability

 A winter scene painted by McArthur titled Christmas in the Country served as the cover of the December 1972 edition of Ford Motor Company's publication, Ford Times.

 Several of Grace McArthur's works were featured in a 2018 episode of America's Antiques Roadshow.
 Filmed at Meadow Brook Hall in Rochester, Michigan, the episode included a $2,000 valuation for six original oil paintings by McArthur.